ct-report/IT/README.md

 Unreleased | Based on STOPP CORONA AT https://github.com/ct-report/AT

 \
-**COVID COMMUNITY ALERT** - one of the proposals for the Government official app.
-Decentralized solution based on TCN protocol.
+**COVID COMMUNITY ALERT** - one of the 2 proposals in the final shortlist for the official Government app.

 Sources | References
 --------|-----------